 Three Reasons To Turn Your Furnace On Early

 It is a common misconception that you do not need to turn on your furnace before it’s time for it to combat the cold weather.
 However, this is not true.
-The best time to turn on your furnace is before the cool temperatures of fall sweep through Ohio.
+The best time to turn on your furnace is before the cool temperatures of fall settle into our region.

 Here are three reasons why you should turn on your furnace before you need it: